-- Download the Zebra Setup Utilities (ZSU) from the ZD888 Thermal Transfer Desktop Printer page on the Zebra web site at zebra.com/zd888ta-info or zebra.com/zd230ta-info.
-(See Installing the Windows Printer Drivers on page 62.) - 2.
+- 1. Download the Zebra Setup Utilities (ZSU) from the ZD100ta Thermal Transfer Desktop Printer page on the Zebra web site at zebra.com/zd100-info.
+(See Installing the Windows Printer Drivers on page 57.) - 2.
 Make sure printer power is OFF. - 3.
 Run Zebra Setup Utilities (ZSU) from your Download directory. - 4.
 Click Install New Printer and run the installation wizard. - 5.
 Click Install Printer, then select your printer's model number from the list of Zebra printers. - 6.
 Select the appropriate USB port and connect to the PC. - You can use the USB interface for a wizard-guided installation of networked devices or Bluetooth Classic (4.0) devices. - 7.
-Turn printer power ON when the wizard instructs you to do so. - Use the Wizard to configure printer communications for the selected interface type. - 9.
+Turn printer power ON when the wizard instructs you to do so. - 8.
+Use the Wizard to configure printer communications for the selected interface type. - 9.
 Perform a print test to verify that your printer has been setup properly.

-IMPORTANT: If you did not install the printer drivers before connecting to the printer when it was powered ON, see What To Do If You Forget to Install the Printer Drivers First on page 55.
+IMPORTANT: If you did not install the printer drivers before connecting to the printer when it was powered ON, see What To Do If You Forget to Install the Printer Drivers First.